-SECTION 1 Introduction200 Section 1.1 What to do if you have a problem or concern200 Section 1.2 What about the legal terms?200 SECTION 2 You can get help from government organizations that are not connected with us200 Section 2.1 Where to get more information and personalized assistance200 SECTION 3 To deal with your problem, which process should you use?201 Section 3.1 Should you use the process for coverage decisions and appeals?
-Or should you use the process for making complaints?201 COVERAGE DI ECISIONS AND APPEALS202 SECTION 4 A guide to the basics of coverage decisions and appeals202 Section 4.1 Asking for coverage decisions and making appeals: the big picture Section 4.2 How to get help when you are asking for a coverage decision or making an appeal203 Section 4.3 Which section of this chapter gives the details for your situation?204 SECTION 5 Your medical care: How to ask for a coverage decision or make an appeal204 Section 5.1 This section tells what to do if you have problems getting coverage for medical care or if you want us to pay you back for our share of the cost of your care Section 5.2 Step-by-step: How to ask for a coverage decision (how to ask our plan to authorize or provide the medical care coverage you want) Section 5.3 Step-by-step: How to make a Level 1 Appeal (how to ask for a review of a medical care coverage decision made by our plan) Section 5.4 Step-by-step: How a Level 2 Appeal is done213 Section 5.5 What if you are asking us to pay you for our share of a bill you have received for medical care?215
+SECTION 1 Introduction 200 Section 1.1 What to do if you have a problem or concern 200 Section 1.2 What about the legal terms?
+200 SECTION 2 You can get help from government organizations that are not connected with us 200 Section 2.1 Where to get more information and personalized assistance 200 SECTION 3 To deal with your problem, which process should you use?
+201 Section 3.1 Should you use the process for coverage decisions and appeals? should you use the process for making complaints?
+COVERAGE DI ECISIONS AND APPEALS 202 SECTION 4 A guide to the basics of coverage decisions and appeals 202 Section 4.1 Asking for coverage decisions and making appeals: the big picture 202 Section 4.2 How to get help when you are asking for a coverage decision or making an appeal 203 Section 4.3 Which section of this chapter gives the details for your situation?.
+204 SECTION 5 Your medical care: How to ask for a coverage decision or makappeal Section 5.1 This section tells what to do if you have problems getting coverag for medical care or if you want us to pay you back for our share of cost of your care f the Section 5.2 Step-by-step: How to ask for a coverage decision (how to ask our plan to authorize or provide the medical care coverage you want) 206 Section 5.3 Step-by-step: How to make a Level 1 Appeal (how to ask for a review of a medical care coverage decision madour plan) - Section 5.4 Step-by-step: How a Level 2 Appeal is done 213 Section 5.5 What if you are asking us to pay you for our share of a bill you har received for medical care?

-2021 Evidence of Coverage for Explorer Rx 11 (PPO) 19 Chapter 9: What to do if you have a problem or complaint (coverage decisions, appeals, complaints)
+2022 Evidence of Coverage for Explorer Rx 11 (PPO) 20 Chapter 9.
+What to do if you have a problem or complaint (coverage decisions, appeals, complaints)